 Custom Record Types

-The CLI has a list of default record types that are available to all users.
+The Keeper Secrets Manager CLI has a list of default record types that are available for use.
 The CLI also allows for the creation of records using custom record types.

-In order to create records, that use custom record types, the schema needs to be defined within CLI.
+In order to create records that use custom record types, the schema needs to be defined within the CLI.
 This is done by exporting the custom record type using Keeper Commander.

-The JSON file should be copied into a directory call
+The JSON file should be copied into a directory called record_type

 .
 The location of the record_type